gposingway/gposingway/README.md

 The package contains the ReShade 5.8.0 injector (`dxgi.dll`) and all the necessary elements for the included preset collections to work as intended by their respective creators.
 Some community contributions like `FFKeepUI` were added, while some default shaders were renamed or removed to avoid conflicts.

+### Can I drop it over previous installations of ReShade?

+Because of the possibility of conflicts with pre-existing, mismatched shaders, that's not advisable.
+You can however rename your pre-existing `reshade-shaders` folder to something else, and try merging the contents of the `reshade-presets` folder.
+(There are no guarantees that previously existing presets will continue working, though.)

 ### Why does it use ReShade 5.8.0 instead of the latest?

 Gposingway currently utilizes ReShade version 5.8.0 as the baseline for compatibility reasons.
 This version has been thoroughly tested with the included shaders and provides a stable experience.
 Future updates may include support for newer ReShade versions.